EphriamHab/Blog-Portfolio-Project-ALX/README.md

 3. Make your changes and commit them: git commit -m "Add new feature".
 4. Push your changes to your forked repository: git push origin feature/new-feature.
 5. Create a pull request to merge your changes into the main project.

+# Related Projects
+Link to Related Project 1

+# Licensing
+This project is licensed under the ALX License.